mjknj18/Hawaii-Climate-Analysis/README.md

 1. Query temperature observations for the most active weather station in the aforementioned twelve month date range.
 2. Create twelve equally sized temperature range bins and sort the temperature observations into the appropriate bins.
 3. Plot a histogram of the temperature distribution for the most active weather station in that date range.
-4. Query all June and December temperature observations in separate Pandas data frames.
+4. Query all June and December temperature observations and create separate Pandas data frames for each dataset.
 5. Perform an independent t-test on the two sets of data, and analyze the t-statistic and p-value.

 #### Historical Analysis